 FHIR R4 (Synchronous APIs)

-requests for resource access and search: GET /fhir/R4/{ResourceType}/{id}
+Use standard GET requests for resource access and search: GET /fhir/R4/{ResourceType}/{id}.

 Examples: